 |Definition and purpose||Testing smallest units or modules individually.||Testing integration of two or more units/modules combined for performing tasks.||Testing the behavior of the application as per the requirement.|

 |Complexity||Not at all complex as it includes the smallest codes.||Slightly more complex than unit tests.||More complex compared to unit and integration tests.|

 |Testing techniques||White box testing technique.||White box and black box testing technique.
 Grey box testing||Black box testing technique.|

 |Major attention||Individual modules or units.||Integration of modules or units.||Entire application functionality.|

 |Error/Issues covered||Unit tests find issues that can occur frequently in modules.||Integration tests find issues that can occur while integrating different modules.||Functional tests find issues that do not allow an application to perform its functionality.
 This includes some scenario-based issues too.|

 |Issue escape||No chance of issue escape.||Less chance of issue escape.||More chances of issue escape as the list of tests to run is always infinite.|

-The unit, Integration, and Functional testing: All three of them are correlated.
-To attain full coverage it is required to have unit tests for the paths/lines of code, functional and Integration tests for assurance that the ‘units’ work together cohesively.
+To attain full coverage, it is required to have unit tests for the paths/lines of code, functional and Integration tests for assurance that the ‘units’ work together cohesively.

-Hope this article has given you a clear idea about Unit, Integration and functional testing and their differences, although there is much more to these forms of testing.
+Hope this article would have given you a clear idea about Unit, Integration and Functional testing along with their differences, though there are much more to these forms of testing!!